FAQ’S: THE BROOKOVER PRINTING STANDARD

-Platinum/Palladium prints are considered to be the most archival of all photographic processes.
+Platinum Palladium prints are considered to be the most archival of all photographic processes.
 The platinum group commonly referred to as noble metals are the most stable of all printing methods.
 It is estimated that a platinum image, properly made, can last over 1500 years.
-Our P/P images are printed on handmade papers some of which have origins dating back to 2000 years.
-The tactile feel and fibrous content of these papers along with the suspension of the P/P solution renders an image that appears in rather than on the surface of the substrate.
+Our platinum palladium images are printed on handmade papers some of which have origins dating back to 2000 years.
+The tactile feel and fibrous content of these papers along with the suspension of the platinum / palladium solution renders an image that appears "in" rather than "on" the surface of the substrate.
 Although very difficult to print, the platinum palladium offers what is often described as having the greatest tonal range when compared to all other printing methods.
-We are honored in having one of the largest displays of platinum palladium prints in the U.S.
+We are honored to have one of the largest displays of platinum palladium prints in the U.S.

 What is a Silver Gelatin (aka) Gelatin Silver print?

 Adams, Weston, Karsh, Ruth Bernhard to name just a few, this is one of the better known of the processes we use, and rightly so.
 In our humble opinion, there is not a black and white digital process that comes close to the look of this traditional, hands-on printing method.
 Rich in history, photographers and collectors have been drawn to Silver Gelatin prints for decades.
 To see a silver gelatin properly lit on a wall is a gift in itself, the luminance, luminosity and sheer elegance has made it a favorite for decades.